-In 1985, the Ferrari Testarossa had big shoes to fill—it replaced the undeniably beautiful Berlinetta Boxer which itself had replaced the undeniably beautiful Daytona.
+When it debuted for the 1985 model, the Ferrari Testarossa had big shoes to fill—it replaced the undeniably beautiful Berlinetta Boxer which itself had replaced the undeniably beautiful Daytona.

 Sergio Pininfarina’s styling for the Testarossa was not undeniably beautiful, but it definitely was striking.
 The defining feature was the side strakes covering the radiator intakes, often referred to as “cheese graters.”

 There continues to be disagreement over how good a car—or, more importantly, how good a Ferrari—the Testarossa was.
-It was certainly fast: 0-60 came in 5.2 seconds, and top speed was about 180 mph.
+It was undoubtedly fast: 0-60 came in 5.2 seconds, and top speed was about 180 mph.

-Make mine Rosso Corsa, with the tan interior.
+Make mine that same Rosso Corsa, with the tan interior.
 My wife prefers the “Miami Vice” white, but I think Testarossas (along with many Ferraris) left our list forever when she found out that you or your very expensive mechanic have to remove the engine from the car to do a “major service” every five years or 30,000 miles.

 Updated in December 2018.